 Annual General Electrical Safety Training for First Responders

 PNM hosts an annual safety training on electrical safety that covers topics like fallen power lines, electrical fires, etc., and how fire and police departments can work safely with PNM to assist in these scenarios .

 Annual Balloon Safety Demo for First Responders

-PNM hosts an annual Balloon/Power Line Safety Demo right before Balloon Fiesta each year, to cover how PNM responds in this type of situation, and discuss how fire and police departments can work safely with PNM to assist in this scenario.
-The Balloon Safety Demo is typically held the Wednesday before Balloon Fiesta begins.
+PNM hosts an annual Balloon/Power Line Safety Demo right before the Albuquerque International Balloon Fiesta each year, to cover how PNM responds in this type of situation, and discuss how fire and police departments can work safely with PNM to assist in this scenario.
+The Balloon Safety Demo is typically held the week before Balloon Fiesta begins.